Bay Ghost Shrimp, Neotrypaea californiensis

 Reproduction: Females lay an egg that is attached to the females body.
 The eggs then hatch into planktonic larvae.
 They are very hardy, having the ability to survive without oxygen for as long as 6 days.

-Distribution: The Bay Ghost Shrimp is found along the Pacific Coast of Canada, the United States and Mexico ranging from as far north as Mutiny Bay, Alaska to Punta Abreojos, Baja California Sur.
+Distribution: The Bay Ghost Shrimp is found along the Pacific Coast of Canada, the United States and Mexico ranging from as far north as Mutiny Bay, Alaska and south to Punta Abreojos, Baja California Sur.

 Diet: The Bay Ghost Shirmp are deposit feeders consuming bacteria, detritus and plankton.
 In turn they are preyed upon by bottom dwelling fish.